KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 # This builds our docker containers with Airflow, Celery, Redis and Postgres
 docker compose up -d --build
 ```

+You can access your Airflow DAG using localhost:8080

 <img src="images\airflow--vscode.png">